cockroachdb/docs/v23.1/security-reference/transport-layer-security.md

 Certificate authentication for SQL clients is available against {{ site.data.products.dedicated }} clusters.

-Refer to [Client Certificates for CockroachDB Dedicated Clusters](../../cockroachcloud/client-certs-dedicated.html) for procedural information on administering and using client certificate authentication.
+Refer to [Certificate Authentication for SQL Clients in Dedicated Clusters](../../cockroachcloud/client-certs-dedicated.html) for procedural information on administering and using client certificate authentication.

 {{site.data.alerts.callout_info}}
 This feature is in [**limited access**](../cockroachdb-feature-availability.html), and is only available to organizations that choose to opt-in.
 To enroll your organization, contact your Cockroach Labs account team.
 These features are subject to change.